I can’t believe the year is about to end and that I am, once again, writing our year-end travel highlights!

-Summer isn’t really summer if you haven’t visited a resort or go beach bumming for a day or two.
+Summer isn’t summering if you haven’t visited a resort or go beach bumming for a day or two.
 So we had a couple of short trips within Cebu during the summer to enjoy the sea breeze.

 We enjoyed the beach and the sun both times and the rate was pretty affordable for family trips. 🙂

 We stayed in another Mactan Resort earlier this year.
 This was during our anniversary though and not during the summer.

 This time we stayed at the Pacific Cebu Resort.
 It was a nice family trip with our daughter who enjoyed the pool and the open area of the resort.